Palisand/python-aead/README.md

 using the [PyCA cryptography library](https://github.com/pyca/cryptography) that provides the cryptographic primitives python-aead uses.

+python-aead supports and is tested against Python versions 2.6 - 3.4 as well as PyPy.

 # How to use

 python-aead aims to provide a very simple interface.
 The module contains a